johnmcfarlane/papers/c++/error-handling.md

     ISO C++ Standard and Toolchain Contract, or
   * C++ API Contract providers who are encouraged to assert that their APIs are used correctly.
-* user: an engineer who may be
+* user: an engineer who may be some combination of
-  * a program developer testing the End User Contract with unit tests, or to test other parts of the C++ API Contract,
+  * the program developer testing a C++ API Contract using unit tests,
-  * a test engineer testing the program for correct operation, or
+  * the test engineer testing the End User Contract, or
-  * a dev-ops engineer testing either of the above as part of a CI pipeline
+  * the dev-ops engineer testing either of the above as part of a CI pipeline
 * violation by user:
-  * If the analysis tool advertises that it will trap a particular contract violation and fails to do so, that is a violation of this contract and considered a defect of the tool.
-  * If a C++ API Contract violation could reasonably be identified (e.g. through an assertion) but does not, that is a violation of the Test User Contract.
+  * If a C++ API Contract violation could reasonably be identified (e.g. through an assertion) but is not, then the program developer failed to use the tool effectively.
-  * The contract is restored when the program successfully fails as a result of a violation of contracts below.

 Examples of contract trapping techniques that are commonly employed are

-* API contract expressions (e.g. assertions, pre-conditions and post-conditions),
+* API contract violation tests (e.g. assertions, pre-conditions and post-conditions),
-* API contract tests (e.g. unit tests), and
+* API contract fulfilment tests (e.g. unit tests), and
 * ISO C++ Standard contracts (e.g. by enabling sanitizers and flags such as `_GLIBCXX_DEBUG` and `_ITERATOR_DEBUG_LEVEL`).